CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Assertion failed: current output: undefined, expected output: 08:00 am
 ```

+### Implementing the functionality

 On line 4, the function is being passed a single argument `"08:00"`.
-Ww can parametrise the function and label the input as `time`:
+We can parametrise the function and label the input as `time`:

 ```js
 function formatAs12HourClock(time) {}